 WordPress isn’t perfect.

-After delving into WordPress’ immense plugin index to narrow down your options, these are the five best plugins I could find.
+After delving into WordPress’s immense plugin ecosystem to narrow down your options, these are the best plugins I could find.

-These plugins, two paid and three free, make creating beautiful tables for WordPress as simple and straightforward as possible.
+These plugins make creating beautiful tables for WordPress as simple and straightforward as possible.

-With over half a million active installs, TablePress is by far the most popular free table plugin for WordPress.
+TablePress is by far the most popular free table plugin for WordPress, with over half a million active installs.